CommunityHoneyNetwork/chn-docs/docs/firstpot.md

 ![Attacks](img/attacks.png)

-*Above: The Attack Report page of the managment server, showing a logged hit to the Cowrie honeypot*
+*Above: The Attack Report page of the management server, showing a logged hit to the Cowrie honeypot*

 ## Troubleshooting